ohlab/SMEG/README.md

 # Example test

-This example involves 12 strains of *Faecalibacterium prausnitzii* and the image below shows the phylogenetic tree of those strains.
+This example involves 12 strains of *Faecalibacterium prausnitzii* and the image below shows the resultant phylogenetic tree.
 ![alt text](https://github.com/ohlab/SMEG/blob/master/smeg_test.png)

 We have provided a mock sample containing 2 strains (indicated with red-arrows) which we will exclude from database generation.
 Thus, these strains will act as novel or uncharacterized strains.
 Therefore, we will create the database using 10 strains.
 The expected *ori/ter* ratios for CNCM_I_4543.fna and AF10-13.fna are 1.1 and 1.8 respectively in the sample.
 To save runtime, we reoredered majority of the draft genomes.